jspsych/jsPsych/docs/tutorials/rt-task.md

 We'll use the `html-keyboard-response` plugin.
 Because the text that we want to display changes based on the participant's performance in the experiment, we need to use a function for the `stimulus` parameter and return the desired text.

-!!! info
+??? info "Info: Dynamic parameters"
     Using a function as the value of a 'normal' parameter (i.e. a parameter that isn't usually a function) provides lots of flexibility in jsPsych experiments, because it allows you to dynamically change the parameter's value based on the participant's earlier responses, and any other information that you don't know before the experiment has started.
 For more information and examples, see the [dynamic parameter documentation page](../overview/dynamic-parameters.md).

 Here's what the code looks like, and a description follows below.